d-pac/restful-keystone/README.md

 This module allows you to easily expose your keystone models through a REST API.
 It allows for very granular control of editable fields, population, filters and more through configuration.

-**At the moment it's only tested with keystone v0.2.x.
-It will soon be updated to allow use in v0.3.x!**

 #### Features

 * Extremely easy setup